gustofied/OWL/README.md

 Over time it would be nice to fill a gallery with demo videos of OWL, different games, scenarios, runs here, a grid, a gallery, 2x2.

 </p>

----

-- [ ] In the end do, rotate mcts, search, p2engine etc out, but keep maybe rl, praticoners etc inside here so even with time owl also is the repo for this knowledege storage